hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

   The forwarded traffic must be of a type appropriate to the target object.
   For INTERNAL_SELF_MANAGED load balancing, only HTTP and HTTPS targets are valid.
+  ([Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) only) For global address with a purpose of PRIVATE_SERVICE_CONNECT and addressType of INTERNAL, only "all-apis" and "vpc-sc" are valid.

 - - -